tikikun/tikikun.github.io/content/posts/the-imminent-rise-of-openrouter-powered-by-the-ai-code-editor/index.md

 ![](images/overall_trend.png)

-If you pay attention, OpenRouter total tokens used count on their website has increased significantly.
-In fact, I have crawled all of their public data on the number of tokens used on their official page and try come up with some stats above, showing OpenRouter’s 76x growth since 2024 (y-axis is in **10B**).
+If you’ve been keeping an eye on OpenRouter, you might have noticed that its total token usage has skyrocketed.
+In fact, I’ve tracked the public data from their website and compiled some stats, showing an incredible 76x growth since 2024 (y-axis is in 10B).

+So, what’s driving OpenRouter’s success?

 ## What give way to the success of OpenRouter?

-The success of **OpenRouter** isn’t merely a standalone phenomenon—it’s deeply tied to the explosive trend of **AI-driven coding tools**, a movement catalyzed by apps like **Cursor**, which gained traction as early as **August 2025**.
-This shift has reshaped how developers work, and OpenRouter has positioned itself at the heart of this transformation.
-Let’s unpack how this trend fuels its growth, supported by data and emerging insights.
+OpenRouter’s growth isn’t happening in isolation—it’s closely tied to the rapid adoption of AI-powered coding assistants.
+A big part of this shift started with Cursor, an AI-driven development tool that took off in August 2025.
+The increasing demand for AI-assisted coding has fundamentally changed how developers work, and OpenRouter has positioned itself at the core of this transformation.

-Looking at the contributions of each app on OpenRouter below can give you some more hints on what I mean.
+A look at the top apps by token usage on OpenRouter helps illustrate this:

 **Top 5 Apps by Total Tokens**
 | Title               | Tokens        |